The Automation Audit: Recover the 12 Hours You're Still Doing Manually for $110K–$140K Operators

 Every new client: 4 hours of kickoff meetings, document collection, tool access setup, and expectation setting.

-But the bigger win: client satisfaction jumped.
-Onboarding felt more professional, less chaotic.
+But the bigger win was that client satisfaction jumped because onboarding felt more professional and less chaotic.

 Referrals increased 31% in 6 months.

-Tracking metrics, analysing performance, identifying patterns, and generating insights.
-The work your brain does to run the business.
+Tracking metrics, analyzing performance, identifying patterns, and generating insights—the work your brain does to actually run the business.

-Every Monday: 2 hours pulling data from 5 different tools, building his Five Numbers dashboard (from Article 16), writing his weekly summary.
+Every Monday: 2 hours pulling data from 5 different tools, building his Five Numbers dashboard, writing his weekly summary.

-Most founders skip the diagnostic and jump to tools.
-That’s why they automate social posts (low value) instead of proposals (high value).
+Most founders skip the diagnostic and jump straight to tools, which is why they end up automating low‑value social posts instead of high‑value proposals.

-Move 1: MAP — Track 30 Days of Manual Work
+Move 1: MAP — Track 7–30 Days Of Manual Work For Automation Targets

 You can’t automate what you don’t measure.

-For 30 days, track every task that takes 15+ minutes and repeats monthly.
-Use this format:
+For 30 days, track every task that takes 15+ minutes and repeats monthly, using this format.

 Task: [What you did]